Dabidesu/Sprites/README.md

 # Sprites
 Made using Aseprite

-(storing it on github now bc the previous ones were lost to time)
+(storing it on github now bc some of the previous ones were lost to time)